vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

        * `vscode-kubernetes.enable-snap-flag` - Enables compatibility with instances of VS Code that were installed using snap.
        * `vs-kubernetes.disable-context-info-status-bar` - Disable displaying your current Kubernetes context in VS Code's status bar.
 When active, it can be used to switch context from the status bar.
        * `vs-kubernetes.disable-namespace-info-status-bar` - Disable displaying your current Kubernetes namespace in VS Code's status bar.
 When active, it can be used to switch namespace from the status bar.
+       * `vs-kubernetes.enable-minimal-describe-workflow` - Enables the minimal describe workflow.
+By executing the describe command the queries to the cluster are reduced at minimum and users are able to freely type the resource name to describe.
+The options of the prompt are limited to Deployments, Jobs, Pods and Services.
    * `vsdocker.imageUser` - Image prefix for the container images e.g. 'docker.io/brendanburns'
    * `checkForMinikubeUpgrade` - On extension startup, notify if a minikube upgrade is available.
 Defaults to true.
    * `disable-lint` - Disable all linting of Kubernetes files